 (LCA just released the January issue of the Lutheran Clarion.
 We are pleased to post articles on the BJS website from one of the longest operating confessional groups in the LCMS – The Lutheran Concerns Association – LCA.
-We will be posting the LCA newsletters on their page on this site: //steadfastlutherans.org/lca and posting selected articles from those newsletters here on our site.
+We will be posting the LCA newsletters on their page on this site: https://steadfastlutherans.org/lca and posting selected articles from those newsletters here on our site.
 We recommend you join the LCA and subscribe to The Clarion.)

 This is the first of a three-part series analyzing significant changes to the LCMS Constitution and Bylaws being proposed by President Kieschnick’s Task Force on Structure.

 The structure and governance of an organization is often about who is given what authority and power.
 There must be some person or group within the organization given the authority to make decisions and carry out the purposes of the organization.
 So it is not surprising that President Kieschnick’s Task Force on Structure would make recommendations relating to who in the LCMS has what authority and power.

 But what is deeply troubling is how far the recommendations would have the LCMS go in fundamentally shifting power to the Office of President.
 Authority and power are shifted to the President from the Board of Directors, the seminaries, the members of the Synod, the delegates to the Synodical Convention, the program boards, and many of the executives.
 If adopted, the cumulative effect of the transfer of power and authority to the President of the Synod will result in a very different church body than what currently exists.

 A sample of the recommended changes to the Bylaws that expand the power of the President illustrates the overall direction that President Kieschnick’s Task Force recommends.
 Consider the following:

 - All program boards of the Synod, most of which are currently elected by the Convention delegates or the Board of Directors, would be eliminated and replaced with two commissions under the direct supervision and control of the President.